BeneathTheInk/appcore/README.md

 Gets browser safe configuration.

 Generally there is configuration on your server that shouldn't be leaked to the client, things like passwords and secrets.
 To combat this, configuration must be explicitly whitelisted in order to be returned from this method.
-This can happen in two ways, adding a key to `browserKeys` or by setting a value within `browserOptions`.
+This can happen in two ways, adding a key to `browserKeys` option or by setting a property within the `browserOptions` object.

 ```js
 app.set("browserKeys", [ "public", "env" ]);